 For Default:

-In the event of any breach of any of the terms and conditions of this Agreement by the VENDOR including failure to deliver the Goods and/or Services in accordance to the Delivery Date, the PURCHASER may without prejudice to any other rights it may have in law, terminate this Agreement and at PURCHASER's liberty return the Goods and/or Services previously supplied by the VENDOR under this Purchase Order.
+In the event of any breach of any of the terms and conditions of this Agreement by the VENDOR including failure to deliver the Goods and/or Services in accordance to the Delivery Date, the PURCHASER may without prejudice to any other rights it may have in law, terminate this Agreement and at PURCHASER's liberty return the Goods and/or Services supplied by the VENDOR under this Purchase Order.

 For Liquidation or Reconstruction:

 This Purchase Order may be terminated as follow:

 By PURCHASER with immediate effect if the VENDOR goes into liquidation other than for the purpose of reconstruction, becomes insolvent or makes any arrangement with creditors or has any form of execution levied against his goods or commits any act of bankruptcy.